 Numbers of children were missing from the Grade 7 classrooms when I arrived to take my specialist lessons.

 When I went to Grade 7 Class L.R. on Wednesday 8 November 2000, (five days after I had discussed my concerns about the number of children missing from the Grade 7 classes with acting principal Mrs GR), I was told that -

 This left me with eleven children to teach.

-As recorded in- FOI 2421 File C District Office document 39.
+The department have a record of this document - FOI 2421 File C District Office document 39.